-At the moment, approximately 390 people are working at the construction site daily.
+There were approximately 470 workers working at the construction site in June 2021.
 The highest number of people involved in the construction of the nuclear power plant at a time will be around 4,500–5,500.

 The work at the Hanhikivi 1 construction site is responsible and complies with the Finnish regulations

 Fennovoima, RAOS Project and labour market organizations have made a site agreement which specifies common rules for the site.
 The site agreement ensures that the construction of the nuclear power plant is done according to Finnish legislation and collaboration practices.
 The site agreement is one of the most important ways to prevent grey economy.

 Based on the site agreement, we have a site register, site access control and Joint Employee Representatives on the site.
 With the site register, authorities and parties that have ordered works to be done on-site can get real-time information about the companies and employees currently working on-site as well as about the contractual relationships between parties.